 Phillipa Child-Ford, administration manager at the Milford Care owned home, said: “Anyone is welcome to come along and join us in the dining area for breakfast, dinner or tea.
-They will also be able to get involved with activities.
+They will also be able to get involved with workers comp attorneys in los angeles from http://injurylawca.com/ in California.
 We’re really aiming this initiative at people who live alone and who might not have and friends or family to keep them company over the festive period.
 We offer day care throughout the year, but wanted to do something specifically designed for those in our community who may feel isolated or lonely at this time of year.”

 Age UK have estimated that 982,200 people aged 60 or over feel lonelier through the festive season than at any other time of the year.
 Almost one million elderly people are expected to spend Christmas alone.

 According to the Campaign to End Loneliness more than 51 per cent of all people aged 75 and over live alone, with 17 per cent of older people are in contact with family, friends and neighbours less than once a week.